Gideon Macon: Death

+He died in Saint Peter, New Kent County.
 There are conflicting reports regarding Gideon Macon's burial.
 One report says he is buried at the foot of the chancel in Bruton Parish Church in Williamsburg.
 Another report says he was buried in the family plot on Macon's Island, and that the gravestone was destroyed by the Federal Army in 1862 during the American Civil War 160 years after his death.

 Macon was an early Vestryman at Bruton Parish Church, and a brass tablet in the church in Colonial Williasburg marks a pew in his name.

-Other notable facts
+Other facts

 Gideon Macon was the father of Martha Macon, who was the mother of Frances Jones.
 Frances was, in turn, the mother of Martha Dandridge Washington (wife of George Washington).

-He was also the great-grandfather of Nathaniel Macon, who was Speaker of the House of Representatives from 1801–1808 and senator from North Carolina from 1815-1828.
+He was also a great-grandfather of Nathaniel Macon, who was Speaker of the House of Representatives from 1801–1808 and senator from North Carolina from 1815-1828.

 Upon Gideon Macon's death in 1702, his widow, Martha Woodward Macon, married Captain Nathaniel West of West Point (named for his family), who was also a representative in the House of Burgesses.
 They had two children, and their daughter, Unity West, married Frances Jones's brother-in-law, William Dandridge.